 Andrew turned to Garrard, as many members of his family had done, for his ring.
 He presented them with some initial sketches, when it was his turn to pop the question.
-He finally proposed to Sarah at Floors Castle, when they were there for the weekend.
+He finally proposed to Sarah at Floors Castle, in the Scottish borders, when they were there for the weekend.

 It is strongly reminiscent in style to Diana’s ring, with the central gem swapped out for an oval cut Burmese ruby, reportedly because it reminded Andrew of Sarah’s flaming locks.

 Reports have also suggested that the Prince intended to give his fiancee an emerald ring, but she requested ruby instead.